Foreign relations of India: West

 The President, Shri Pranab Mukherjee and the Prime Minister, Shri Narendra Modi with the Chief Guest of the Republic Day, The Crown Prince of Abu Dhabi, Deputy Supreme Commander of U.A.E.
 Armed Forces, General Sheikh Mohammed Bin Zayed Al Nahyan, at Rajpath, on the occasion of the 68th Republic Day Parade 2017, in New Delhi.

 India–United Arab Emirates relations refer to the bilateral relations that exist between the Republic of India and the United Arab Emirates.
 After the creation of the Federation in 1971, India-UAE relations flourished.
-Today UAE and India share political, economic and cultural links.
-There are over a million Indians in the United Arab Emirates, being by far the largest migrant group in the country.[1]
+Today, UAE and India share political, economic, and cultural links.
+There are over a million Indians in the United Arab Emirates, making them by far the largest migrant group in the country.[1]
 A large Indian expatriate community resides and engages in the UAE in economically productive activities and has played a significant role in the evolution of the UAE.
 In 2008–09, India emerged as the largest trade partner of the UAE with bilateral trade between the two countries exceeding US$44.5 billion.
 [9] UAE and India are each other's main trading partners.
 The trade totals over $75 billion (AED275.25 billion).